 Entrance Age

-Principal's Responsibility

-Principals are responsible for administering the following entrance requirements related to age and health status of a student:
+Entrance requirements related to age and health status of a student are as follows:

 Proof of Age and Identity - Each pupil entering any elementary or secondary school for the first time shall present evidence of age by means of a birth certificate or other reliable proof of the student's identity and age.
 If a birth certificate is not presented, an affidavit of the inability to produce a copy of the birth certificate must be given.